andotalao24/Identify_true_decorative_thinking/README.md

 Adjust the layer range (`--layer_s`, `--layer_e`) to experiment with where the steering vector is injected.
 For each layer, there will be an according output file generated.

+For intervention experiments,  run complete_intervene.sh

+Key parameters:
+- `--intervention_vector`: Path to steering vectors
+- `--reverse_intervention`: Whether to reverse intervention (1/0)
+- `--coeff_select`: The coefficient for scaling intervention strength, though we find scaling not too useful
+- `--step_key`: the step we apply steering to, specified in the input data json file.
+- `--context_key`: the context before the step, specified in the input data json file.